US Outlines Sweeping Plan to Provide Free COVID-19 Vaccines

 Some of the broad components of the federal plan have already been discussed, but Wednesday's reports attempt to put the key details into a comprehensive framework.
 Distribution is happening under the umbrella of Operation Warp Speed, a White House-backed initiative to have millions of doses ready to ship once a vaccine is given what's expected to be an emergency use approval by the Food and Drug Administration.
 Several formulations are undergoing final trials.

-But the whole enterprise is facing public skepticism.
-Only about half of Americans said they'd get vaccinated in an Associated Press poll taken in May.
-Of those who wouldn't get vaccinated, the overwhelming majority said they were worried about safety.
-To effectively protect the nation from the coronavirus, experts say upwards of 70% of Americans must either be vaccinated or have their own immunity from fighting off COVID-19.
+However, public skepticism remains.
+Of the Americans who said in the May AP poll that they wouldn't get vaccinated, the overwhelming majority said they were worried about safety.
+To effectively protect the nation from the coronavirus, experts say 70% to 90% of Americans must either be vaccinated or have their own immunity from fighting off COVID-19.

 Since the poll, questions have only mounted about whether the government is trying to rush COVID-19 treatments and vaccines to help President Donald Trump's reelection chances.